Quantitative stochastic homogenization and large-scale regularity: Improvement of additivity

 \emph{Step 4.} The conclusion.
 With $\xi_* := -p + \ahom^{-1}q$ and $\xi:=L_{x,r}(p,q)$ as above, we apply the triangle inequality,~\eqref{e.yescupid} and~\eqref{e.identifyLxr} to find that

 On the other hand, we see from~\eqref{e.correctorgradbound} and Lemma~\ref{l.sum-O} that

 This completes the proof of~\eqref{e.matchJtophi}. \end{proof}

-The ``parameter matching'' of the previous lemma allows us, in particular, to compare the maximizers of $J_1$ on different scales by matching them both to the same corrector.
+The ``parameter matching'' of the previous lemma allows us, in particular, to compare the maximizers of $J_1$ on different scales by matching them to the same corrector.
 By quadratic response, this implies the additivity statement---with double the exponent and half the stochastic integrability.
-We then interpolate this result with the base case to obtain the additivity statement with no loss of stochastic integrability but maintaining a slight improvement of the exponent.
-We next present the details of this argument to complete the proof of Proposition~\ref{p.improveadditivity}.
+We then interpolate this result with the base case to obtain the additivity statement with no loss of stochastic integrability but maintaining still a slight improvement of the exponent.
+We conclude this section by presenting the details of this argument.

 \begin{proof}[{Proof of Proposition~\ref{p.improveadditivity}}] The triangle inequality and~\eqref{e.matchJtophi} imply

 By~\eqref{e.matchtwoscales} and quadratic response, we have, for every $p,q\in B_1$ and $1\leq r < R$,